kenluu3/PythonKeyLog/README.md

 # PythonKeyLog
-A simple key logger script that logs all keystrokes and in 10 minute intervals will send the logs to a provided email.
+A simple keylogger script that logs all keystrokes and stores the keystrokes into text files which is sent to a given email in every 10 minute intervals.